ErikRZH/pyflink-python-flink-examples-docker/example-pipeline/README.md

-## Signal Quality Assessment Pipeline Example
+## Signal Quality Assessment Pipeline
 For the Square Kilometre Array (SKA) radio telescope, it is important to be able to quickly judge the quality of signals received from the baselines.
 This is so malfunctions or anomalous behaviour can quickly be identified.
 Signal quality assessment (QA) is therefore chosen as an example to illustrate a use case for distributed streaming processing for the SKA.

 A quality assessment pipeline should convey the signal integrity, as well as the presence of radio-frequency interference (RFI) to a telescope operator.
 This is accomplished by calculating *QA metrics* based on signal properties and detected RFI, these metrics can then be visualised to quickly inform an operator of the status of the telescope.

 ### Reasons for Streaming instead of Batch Processing for QA
 The telescope receives signals as a continuous stream of measurements.
-Since batch processing inevitably requires a batch to be collected, the results for one batch can not be obtained until the last element has arrived, this then introduces an inherent latency.
+Since batch processing inevitably requires a batch to be collected, the results for one batch can not be obtained until the last element has arrived, this introduces an inherent latency.
 An increased latency of quality assessment data may have adverse effects, as it means longer before problems can be identified and remedied, reducing the effectiveness of a radio telescope.
 Stream processing processes records as they arrive which reduces the latency between a record being generated and it affecting a QA metric.

-Furthermore, in batch processing the state is usually only preserved per batch of data, so remedying the latency problem with smaller batch sizes can also cause issues.
+Furthermore, in batch processing the state is usually only preserved per batch of data, so remedying the latency problem outlined above by using smaller batch sizes can cause issues.
 Say for example that batches of 10 seconds are used, if an antenna is constantly experiencing RFI batch processing would only be able to record that it is experiencing continous RFI for 10 seconds, whereas stream processing has no such limitation.

 Related to the point above, the batch size also introduces an upper limit for how much data can be included in aggregate statistics.
 So if 1 second batches are used, to reduce the latency, then calculating statistics from 15 second time windows is not easily possible, as this relies on the state of 15 batches.